Advertiser Disclosure

 Tom Bradley International Terminal B west gates.
 Image Credit: Los Angeles International Airport

-International Terminal B’s west gates sit parallel to the main departure concourse and are accessible through the long walkway from the Great Hall.
-The concourse has 13 gates numbered 201A, 201B, 202 to 208, 209A, 209B, 210A, 210B, 221, and 225.
-Passengers can ride the inter-terminal shuttle bus from the lower level of the west gates to Terminals B, 1, or 3.
+International Terminal B’s west gates are parallel to the main departure concourse and accessible through the long walkway from the Great Hall.
+The concourse has 15 gates, numbered 201A, 201B, 202 to 208, 209A, 209B, 210A, 210B, 221, and 225.
+Passengers can ride the interterminal shuttle bus from the lower level of the west gates to Terminal 1.

 Estimated Walking Times Between Terminals

-In many situations, it may be quicker and easier to walk to your next terminal than to catch the shuttle bus.
+In many situations, walking to your next terminal may be quicker and easier than catching the shuttle bus.
 These are estimated walking times between different areas of LAX:

-• 5 minutes for each portion of this route: Terminal 1 – Terminal 3 – International Terminal B – Terminal 4
+• 5 minutes for each portion of this route: Terminal 1 to Terminal 3 to International Terminal B to Terminal 4

-• 5 to 8 minutes for each portion of this route: Terminal 4 – Terminal 5 – Terminal 6 – Terminal 7 – Terminal 8
+• 5 to 8 minutes for each portion of this route: Terminal 4 to Terminal 5 to Terminal 6 to Terminal 7 to Terminal 8

 • 5 minutes from the north terminals (1 and 3) to the south terminals (4 to 6), crossing directly through the parking area